Strength First. Size follows.

 We sequence blocks based on where you are and what you compete in.
 A typical pattern:

-The edge for advanced lifters
+The edge for advanced lifters and athletes

 Who this is for